What Is a Module?

 Previewing Your Module

 You can easily preview Front-End modules as you build them.
-The Preview button opens your module in Express View Express View is how your end-user views you application.
+The Preview button opens your module in Express View Express View is how your end-user views your application.
 Express View also lets you preview your applications to test your configuration and view the styling.
 This is also the view your end-users will see when interacting with your application.
 After configuring a module, click Preview in the Module Builder to interact with the module in Express View..
 Express View displays your application as your end-user End-users, also known as Express Users, are the individuals accessing an application through Express View.
 In most cases, end-users are the customers using the product. sees it.
 Ensure you save your module first, as unsaved changes don't display in the preview.

 Your module must have at least one component to preview it.